psryland/rylogic_code/projects/apps/www/ReadMe.md

 # rylogic.co.nz

-## Tips
+## Publishing Updates

+- Remember to bump the `Versions.SiteVersion` constant
-- When publishing, remember to set permissions on the 'rylogic.co.nz' folder for IUSR and IIS_IUSRS to have read access.
+- After publishing, remember to set permissions on the 'rylogic.co.nz' folder for IUSR and IIS_IUSRS to have read access.